-Palais de Tokyo Museum
+The Paris Palais de Tokyo Museum

 This museum is more like a temporary exhibition centre for contemporary art and was first established in 2002, with a very unique perspective to inspire the younger generation to enjoy different aspects of art, and is open until midnight.

-About the Palais de Tokyo Museum in Paris
+About the Paris Palais de Tokyo Museum

-The building that houses the Palais de Tokyo was constructed for the 1937 World Fair in Paris and was inaugurated on 24th may 1937 by the French President, which was the same year the Palais de Chaillot was also inaugurated.
+The building that houses the Paris Palais de Tokyo museum was constructed for the 1937 World Fair in Paris and was inaugurated on 24th may 1937 by the French President, which was the same year the Palais de Chaillot was also inaugurated.

 Palais de Tokyo Paris